ceinstein/asc/experiments/predictiveness/README.md

 1. Run the asc system the first time with the executable.
 2. Run the asc system again with the newly created exectuable.net file.
-3. Repeat step 2 until the network is sufficiently trained
+3. Repeat step 2 until the network is sufficiently trained This is usual indicated by the excited bit mask not getting larger

 ##Running the Experiment